 this programme.
 The main thrust of its work takes place at Viry-

-Châtillon, traditionally the technical hub of Renault’s F1 activities where engines have been developed, built and tested for more than 30 years.
-In 2013, all 4 partner teams received an identical V8 engine, the RS27 - 2013.
+Châtillon, traditionally the technical hub of Renault’s F1 activities where engines have been developed, built and tested for more than 35 years.

 Each team also has its own group of engine specialists and technicians who are assigned for the season’s duration.
 Furthermore, the eight Renault-powered drivers have a dedicated engine engineer.